2011 Article, updated May 2018

 Having a good chairperson is a major factor in having a successful meeting, but the participants, too, need to contribute to that success.

 Whenever I hear people criticise the way a meeting was run, the first question that occurs to me is “What did the critic do about it at the time?”
 Especially in large or public meetings participants may find it difficult to try to improve the way a meeting is being run.
-In contrast, in smaller meetings (such as those of the committees of most community organisations) everyone can help make a meeting run more smoothly and efficiently.
+In contrast, in smaller meetings (such as those of the committees and general meetings of most community organisations) everyone can help make a meeting run more smoothly and efficiently.

-As a minimum, all meeting participants should be capable of:
+As a minimum, all meeting participants should:

 In addition, all meeting participants should seek to: